Navigation

 LBAP launch

 Our Future with Wildlife, Denbighshire’s Local Biodiversity Action Plan was launched in 2003 and provides a framework for nature conservation within the county.
 It is a mechanism to implement the UK Biodiversity Action Plan in Denbighshire and to translate national wildlife priorities into local action.
 It contains a list of all local priority species and habitats found within the county, many of which are also UK and Welsh priorities.
+Action plans are arranged according to the Wales Biodiversity Framework Ecosystem Groups.
 The most important sections are the individual Species and Habitat Action Plans which set out the conservation targets for each species and habitat, and actions to achieve those targets.
 Also included are a number of Topic Action Plans, ensuring that important biodiversity themes, such as education and awareness, are delivered throughout the LBAP.

 The Denbighshire LBAP is an evolving document and is currently being reviewed in line with the UK plan and the devolved Welsh targets and actions.
 The actions plans can be accessed from the web-based Biodiversity Action Recording System (BARS) and like the UK BAP, progress against those actions is also reported on here.